DayoSun/Deep-Sleep-Optimiser/README.md

 DSO algorithm is located in the DSO_TPM_v7.m script.
 It is based on the Two-Process approach.
 It has 6 inputs, namely: the objective function, Lower Bounds, Upper Bounds, dimension of the decision variables, number of search agents, and the number of run times.

 # Inputs
 The major inputs of DSO are the objective function to be optimized and the respective constraints.
 The objective function and the constraints are stated in the myFitn.m script.
-In the case of TSP, the objective function are loaded as separate scripts which may contain the cooordinates of the locations/points or a distance matrix.
+In the case of TSP, the objective function are loaded as separate scripts which may contain the coordinates of the locations/points or a distance matrix.

 # Outputs
 The key outputs are the values of the decision variables, convergence curves, cost function, or the path cost and path for TSP.
 The convergence curves and path are in graphical format.
 Though the convergence curves may be suppressed as the case may be.

 # Parameters
-The parameters herein are categorised into two:  1.
+The parameters herein are categorized into two:  1.
 Problems params which are the 6 inputs of DSO, and 2.
 DSO Tuning params.

 DSO Tuning Params are:
-- Minimum inital homeostatic value of search space, H0_minus
+- Minimum initial homeostatic value of search space, H0_minus
-- Maximum inital homeostatic value of search space, H0_plus
+- Maximum initial homeostatic value of search space, H0_plus
-- Circadian cost per unit fuction, a
+- Circadian cost per unit function, a
 - Sleep power index, xs
 - Wake power index, xw
-- Maximum sleep duration of agent, T
+- Maximum sleep duration of an agent, T

 # Requirements
 The following are the requirements of DSO